VoidXH/Cavern/README.md

 * Unlimited objects and output channels without position restrictions
 * Custom audio format for storing spatial mixes
 * Upconverter for regular surround mixes
+* Full cinema and stage support with realtime conversion
+* Cavern QuickEQ corrects the room's frequency response in seconds
 * Mix repositioning based on occupied seats
-* Full cinema and stage support with realtime conversion
 * Seat movement generation
 * Unity-like listener and source functionality
 * Ultra low latency, even the upconverter can work from as low as one sample per frame